liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/custom/BinaryCutString.java#L5)

 This time, the class has three type arguments: the first two represent the type of the first and second argument, and the last rerpesents the type of the return value.
-Otherwise, method `getValue` works according to similar principles as `UnaryFunction`.
+Otherwise, the `getValue` method works according to similar principles as `UnaryFunction`.

 ### Partial Evaluation